-Students who register but withdraw from classes repeatedly are also considered to have failed to make satisfactory academic progress and will be reviewed routinely by the Financial Aid Office.
+Students who register but withdraw from classes repeatedly are also considered to have failed to make Satisfactory Academic Progress and will be reviewed routinely by the Financial Aid Office.
 While these individuals may not be suspended, they may place certain financial aid restrictions upon any individual who exhibits a pattern of frequent withdrawals from classes.

-Martin Methodist College notifies all students who have been suspended for academic reasons by placing a notice on the student's transcript on the student information system and by a letter that is mailed to the student's permanent address (as indicated in official College records).
+Martin Methodist College notifies all students who have been suspended for academic reasons by placing a notice on the student's transcript on the student information system, by email to the student's MMC address, and by a letter that is mailed to the student's permanent address (as indicated in official College records).
 The letter provides an explanation of the reason(s) for the suspension and informs the student of the date on which he/she may appeal for readmission at Martin Methodist College.

 It is the responsibility of the student to supply Martin Methodist College with an accurate permanent mailing address and telephone number.
-The College cannot be held responsible for failure to notify a student regarding suspension if the student has not supplied the college with an accurate and complete mailing address and telephone number.
+The College cannot be held responsible for failure to notify a student regarding suspension if the student has not supplied the College with an accurate and complete mailing address and telephone number.